7AM7/Arabic-Poems-Generation/README.md

 # Arabic-Poems-Generation
-Generating Arabic poetry using different approached such as (Bert, RNN, Multitasking mode)
+Generating Arabic poetry using different approaches such as (Bert, RNN, Multitasking mode)